Notch-Man/jawdropping-notes/README.md

 ## Features 🚀

-- Has a simple UI made with `Bootstrap 5.2`.
+- Has a simple UI with fluid transitions made with `Bootstrap 5.2` & Svelte's pre-build transition template.
 - Supports Markdown and comes with pre-built (8 colors) for note customization and to mark importance.
 - Stores the notes in `localstorage` for later use.
 - Can be used with multiple devices _(responsive design)_.